Wide Gape hooks

 With fish getting bigger in the UK, and many waters being weedy during the summer months, this is now the go to hook for many anglers, including Darrell Peck.
 Its available in size 2, 4, 6, 8, and 10, and only comes in barbed.

-WIDE GAPE XX
+KORDA WIDE GAPE XX HOOKS

 If you’re fishing in really extreme conditions abroad, such as on big, snaggy, public lakes containing very large carp, or are even targeting much larger species of carp such as the Siamese in Thailand, and need a hook that can withstand all the abuse you can throw at it, then the XX version is what you need.